Sevim Domangue, Brain Patient

 “It was nice to see that they all cared.”

 She still keeps in touch with some of her MPTC friends, and when others ask her what the experience was like, she says, “I really liked it – I was lucky to find this technology.
-The doctors, nurses and technicians were wonderful, they were just like a family.”
+The doctors, nurses and radiation therapists were wonderful, they were just like a family.”

 She is now back in Ocean City with her husband and two great-grandchildren.
 When she’s not busy with her family, she enjoys reading, watching television and staying involved with her church.
 She also acts as an advocate for proton therapy, bringing literature about MPTC to her friends and church groups, and working to set up speaking engagements for Dr. Malyapa in Ocean City.